 - Discard it: As the name suggests, you can literally discard it.
 DO NOT put this down your sink drain as it will harden into something close to cement and will clog your pipes.
 Either compost or throw the discard in the trash.

 - Use it immediately for baking: If you are going to bake something right away (same day), you can keep the discard at room temperature until you're ready to bake.
+Cover it with plastic wrap to keep it from drying out until you're ready to use it.
 Check out a few of my favorite sourdough discard recipes here.

 - Store it for future baking: You can keep sourdough discard for up to one week.
 After the one-week mark, there is a chance of bad bacteria growing in the discard, so it should be literally discarded.
-After feeding your starter, store the discard in an airtight container (marked with the date, if you need the reminder), and use it sometime in the next week.
-When you're ready to use it, let the discard come to room temperature before using it to bake.
+Store the discard in an airtight container (marked with the date, if you need the reminder) in the fridge, and use it sometime in the next week.
+When you're ready to use it, let the discard come to room temperature before baking.

 - Give it away: If you want to give someone some of your sourdough starter, you can give them discard!
-Feed your sourdough starter as normal, then give away the discard to a lucky friend or neighbor.
+Feed your sourdough starter as normal, then give away the discard to a lucky friend or neighbor to make a second starter.
 Make sure to leave them with instructions on how to feed it (based on the recipe you used to make it).

 How to store sourdough discard

-If you are going to use the discard immediately (within the same day) as your feeding, you can keep the discard at room temperature.
+If you are going to use the discard immediately (within the same day), you can keep the discard at room temperature.
 It will then be ready to go when you start your recipe.

 If you are going to use the sourdough discard for future baking (within one week), store the discard in an airtight container in the refrigerator.
 This could be in a sealed jar (I love these Weck jars) or container.
 Feed your starter as often as you like and accumulate the discard until you're ready to bake.
 When you are ready to bake, remove the discard from the fridge and let it come to room temperature.